 How to find citations you forgot existed

-Do not assume your known profiles are the whole mess.
-Search Google for your business name in quotes, then search old phone numbers, old addresses, previous business names, common misspellings, and the owner name plus the city.
-If the business moved, changed names, bought another business, or switched phone systems, those old details are the breadcrumbs.
+Do not assume the known profiles are the complete inventory.
+Search Google for the business name in quotes, then search approved old phone numbers, old public addresses, previous business names, common misspellings, and the owner name plus the city when appropriate.
+Material changes can reveal stale records that still affect customers.

 "Business Name" "City""Old Business Name" "City""606-123-4567"or whatever the old phone number was."123 Old Street"plus the city or ZIP code."Owner Name" "Business Name"for profiles tied to a person instead of the company.

-Track the URL, current NAP, login status, priority, requested fix, date changed, and whether the correction actually stuck.
-NAP cleanup without a spreadsheet becomes folklore by Friday.
+Track the URL, current NAP, login status, priority, requested fix, date changed, and verified result.
+A change log keeps later reviews tied to evidence.

 Duplicate listings are not just inconsistencies